paolopicelloit/prova1/README.md

 - linesearch
 - gradientboostingbinaryclassifier

-For configuration options specific to each algorithm refer to libraries sites.
+For configuration options specific to each algorithm refer to libraries websites.
 The syntax is as follow:

 - `<algorithm>.<parameter>=`						For options common to every library.